TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 The scripts that were used for running the simulation study.
 Details regarding the simulation parameters and strata proportions of each Scenario are given in Tables C2-C8 in the Web Appendix.
-Results of the simulation study are presented in Figure 1 and Table 2 of the main text, and in Tables C9-C13 and Figures C1-C6 of the Web Appendix).
+Results of the simulation study are presented in Figure 1 and Table 2 of the main text, and in Tables C9-C13 and Figures C1-C6 of the Web Appendix.

 The script 'run_5X_low_pro_50.R' in the Main_run folder, contains one set of arguments, and can be usef running the first row of argument_mat, with $k=5$, $(\pi_{as} = 0.5$, and low $\pi_{pro})$ - as in Table 2 (Scenario A) of the main text, where both the principal score and the outcome model are correctly specified (left side).
 It is possible to change the arguments and the other parameters, to obtain other scenarios.